 Can these monuments acquire a new meaning within this new context, and if yes, what would it entail?

 The monuments were a reflection of their time.
 At a single location, a monument can simultaneously tell something about a country, an area, a city, a battle and a history.
 It is as much a reflection on society as it is a utopian message about the future.
 The monuments have the ability to address multiple nations, ethnicities and religions (from over the whole world), which normally would be irreconcilable.
 These monuments were meant to be ‘isolated’ places from which people could acquire a positive stance towards the future and at the same time would commemorate those who have died fighting fascism.
 Nowadays the monuments are places that remember the time that the land where the monuments are built on was called Yugoslavia but also commemorate the demise of that country.
 They represent both utopia (for many, former Yugoslavia is a utopia: a time when everything was better) and dystopia (the civil war of the 1990s and the collapse of Yugoslavia).

 What is so extraordinary about these monuments is that they never represent the present, but always the past, the future or – as is the case with Bogdan Bogdanović – eternity.
 Currently, in the present, the demolished cities that were described earlier employ architecture as a continuation of the battle instead of rebuilding a city after the battle.
 Nowadays the monuments that are located within these destroyed cities are one of the few places that offer legibility and reflection (societal and historical).
 This makes them extraordinary places because destroyed cities are places where everything is burdened with tensions, and where truths and meanings are imposed.
 These cities do not have any counter-places.
 No places where culture and society are both represented, contested and turned upside down.
 This makes that the monuments can still fulfil an important role in the destroyed cities.
-A role that is perhaps even more important than the one these monuments used to have in the past.
+A role that is perhaps even more important than the one they used to have in the past.